microsoft/fhir-server/docs/BulkImport.md

 FhirServer__Operations__Import__InitImportMode: True
 ```

 After the FHIR server app is ready, navigate to app service portal and click **Configuration**.
-Create the *FhirServer:Operations:Import:InitImportMode* setting if needed by clicking **New application setting**.
+Create the *FhirServer:Operations:Import:InitialImportMode* setting if needed by clicking **New application setting**.
 Set the value to _True_ or _False_ as needed.
+(Note: the image below shows FhirServer:Operations:Import:*Init*ialImportMode, but the correct variable name is FhirServer:Operations:Import:*Initial*ImportMode.)

 Click **OK** then **Save**.
 Click **Continue** when prompted to restart the app and make the changes take effect.